hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 </p>

-As expected, we see a clear FDR divide based upon condition as that was the `design` variable we computed the different neighborhoods on.

-We can additionally take a look at the annotated celltypes to see how the neighborhoods distribute across the celltypes.
+**Where do htese annotations come from?
+Neighborhoods are made up of more than once cell - what of they are differing celltypes?** We can additionally take a look at the annotated celltypes to see how the neighborhoods distribute across the celltypes.

 ```r
 plotDAbeeswarm(da_results, group.by = "anno_celltype")